neksa/mutagene/docs/motif_doc.rst

 The transcription strand refers to the coding DNA strand, and the non-transcription strand refers to the template DNA strand.

-- add tests for this - TODO
-- change output: TR, NON-TR

 =============================
 How to Interpret Motif Output
 =============================